languageseed/hello_world/content/2025-11-23-introducing-bentobox.md

 Bentobox is released under the **MIT License** and is built on the excellent foundation of Omakub by DHH and contributors.
 Huge thanks to the original project for creating such a solid base to build upon.

-Special thanks to the Pexels photography community for the beautiful wallpapers included in the project.
+**Wallpapers**: Special thanks to the Unsplash and Pexels photography communities!
+Bentobox includes 60+ professionally curated wallpapers from 64 talented photographers:
+- Licensed under Unsplash License and Pexels License - free to use, modify, and distribute
+- Full credits and licensing details available in the repository's `wallpaper/LICENSE.md`

 ## 🔗 Get Started